Ashok2252/flutter_login_with_otp/README.md

 If any error occured just check once your pubspec.yaml file with mine

-#### I have wasted almost 2-3 days in this.Hope so someone can get benefit of this.
+#### I have wasted almost 2-3 days in this.Hope so someone can get benefit out of this :)

 # Screeshots